 Water Damage Restoration in Waco, Dallas, Arlington, Harker Heights, Cedar Park, Allen & the State of Texas

 Specialized equipment is then used to dry out the interior and remove moisture.
 These include industrial strength vacuums, industrial fans and air movers.
 Water restoration is a complex task and needs to be done by professionals.
 It requires a lot of technology and expertise to ensure it’s done correctly.
 If your home has been flooded because of a broken pipe, a leaky roof or a natural disaster, it’s imperative to get the restoration process started as soon as possible.
-Contact Heart of Texas Chem-Dry, LLC to get the process started.
+Contact Heart of Texas Chem-Dry to get the process started.
 We are certified with the IICRC in water damage restoration!